opensistemas-hub/osbrain/docs/source/introduction.rst

-.. note:: The ``ns.shutdown()`` calls in the examples are there because we do not want examples to run indefinetely.
+.. note:: The ``ns.shutdown()`` calls in the examples are there because we do not want examples to run indefinitely.
 For more information on that method, refer to the :ref:`shutting_down` section.